Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 There are a total of 34 species of snakes in Tennessee, 4 of which are venomous.
 In this article we’re going to talk about those 4 species and give a few cool facts about each, as well as a picture to help you identify them in the wild.

-The 4 species of venomous snakes in Tennessee
+Venomous snakes in Tennessee

 1. Copperhead